kubernetes-sigs/krew/site/content/docs/user-guide/using-custom-indexes.md

 ## The default index

-When a plugin doesn't have an explicit `INDEX_NAME` prefix, it refers to a plugin from the `default` index.
-These plugins have an implicit `default/` prepended to them in Krew commands.
+When you don't include an explicit `INDEX_NAME` prefix in your Krew command, the command will refer to a plugin from the default index.
 The `INDEX_NAME` prefix is used to differentiate plugins with the same name across different indexes.

 Krew ships with [`krew-index`][ki] as the `default` index, but this can be removed using the `kubectl krew index remove default` command.
 Once it is